Protect What You Love: 6 Threats You Didn’t Know Your Business Was Facing

 Chances are, your business is your passion.
 It’s the reason you get out of bed in the morning, and it’s on your mind constantly throughout the day.
 That level of devotion obviously leads to an overwhelming desire to protect it from any possible threats out there, from the cataclysmic to the minor.
 Without that protection, your business could easily succumb to the same problems that so many others have faced and fallen to.
 It all comes down to preparation.
 If a threat hits you without the right preparation, oftentimes it’s too late to act.
 Of course, the first step in preparing for the issues and problems you could face is learning about what those threats are.
 You may already have in mind some of the major threats, but let’s take a look at some that you may be overlooking.

 Theft may seem like an obvious threat at first, especially if you own a business that allows customers into the store, but the problem may be more prevalent than you realize.
 This isn’t just a case crooks entering a store and shoplifting some items; it happens in office environments as well.
 The culprits in those cases are usually employees, workers who think they can get away with swiping office supplies.
 While losing some pens or paper weights might not seem like that big of a deal, if the amount of theft continues to add up, it could cost your company quite a bit of money.
-Help from surveillance services can significantly curb this problem.
+Help from surveillance services to install a video surveillance system can significantly curb this problem.

 Customers and employees may not steal items, but they could end up damaging them.
 This could be from a simple accident, or it could happen through vandalism.
 Either way, in cases of property damage, the cost could be high, which really puts a strain on your business.
 Once again, one of the best ways to discourage incidents of vandalism is through surveillance technology, whether it be to keep a better eye on employees or bring charges against outsiders who deface what you own.